codewithkyle/munched/docs/tutorials/creating-pages.md

 Let's add interactive elements to our view.
 In the example below we will add a button that when clicked fetches another array of strings.

+Update the code in the `Example.razor` file.

 ```html
 <div>
     <h1>Hello world!</h1>
     <button @onclick="FetchData">Fetch data</button>
 </div>
 ```

+Update the code in the `Example.razor.cs` file.

 ```csharp
 public async Task FetchData()